beez123/RepData_PeerAssessment1/PA1_template.md

 To better understand the data, the mean and median for the sums of each day were collected.
 Mean = 9,354 and Median = 10,395.

-# Average daily activity pattern
+## What is the average daily activity pattern?

 A line graph was prepared to show the average number of steps taken across all days for each of the 5 minute intervals.
 The following graph shows the average number of steps for each day over the course of the time intervals.